Clover160/uws.2012-fall/syllabus.md

-Two of the most pressing questions about American religion and its public role are intertwined: how should religions relate to one another, and how should religions be related to the state?
-Students in this class will take up these two questions through the historical analysis of texts about the interactions of Protestant, Catholic, Jewish, Mormon, and Native American religions with one another and with the federal and state governments.
-They will investigate how law has regulated the public sphere and the civil square in which religious interactions take place, but also how religious actors have driven those interactions.
+Two of the most pressing questions about American religion and its public role are intertwined: how should religions relate to one another, and how should religions relate to the state?
+In this class you will take up these two questions through the historical analysis of texts about the interactions of Protestant, Catholic, Jewish, Mormon, and Native American religions with one another and with the federal and state governments.
+You will investigate how law has regulated the public sphere and the civil square in which religious interactions take place, but also how religious actors have driven those interactions.
 We will trace the history of American pluralism, from the fact of diversity in eighteenth century to the idea of pluralism in the twenty-first century.
-Students will write three essays: one expositing a document about a religious conflict, a second interacting with other historians' interpretations, and a third based on original research into religious conflict.
+Because this is a writing seminar, you will write three essays: one expositing a document about a religious conflict, a second interacting with other historians' interpretations, and a third based on original research into religious conflict.

 ## Learning goals